 If the hash produced by the Bitcoin miner is above the target, the miner has to try again.
 The miner modifies the Block’s header slightly (in a field called the nonce), and hashes the new header.
 The miner keeps trying variations of the header until a hash is found that is below the target, or another miner produces a new block before them.

 A miner can attempt millions of hashing attempts very quickly, but each new attempt is essentially starting from scratch.
 There is no way to predict how modifying the Block’s nonce will affect the resulting hash in advance.
-Which means that, with every attempt, the miner is no closer to completing the work then when they started.
+Which means that, with every attempt, the miner is no closer to completing the work than when they started.

 If a miner does produce a block, they’re rewarded with 25 bitcoins.
 The number of bitcoins awarded is cut in half every 4 years.
 Combined with the ongoing mining arms race, where miners are bringing on faster and faster hardware, the drop in award fee means that mining bitcoins is going to be harder, and less profitable, over time.

 Since Bitcoin is an international currency, you can use them in any country without going for any currency conversion.
 The Blockchain is highly secure and it ensures that your money goes to/comes from the right person.
 Bitcoins have a lot of support and one of the advantages is that people receiving Bitcoins do not have to pay anything for the transactions.
 All of these will definitely help Bitcoin attract more users, and if everyone starts to use Bitcoin it could replace the official currencies.
-Though it has some disadvantages, but some of those are because Bitcoin is a new thing.
+Though it has some disadvantages, some of those are because Bitcoin is a new thing.
 As time flies they will be less of a problem and the others can easily be avoided.